Features / One Question Interviews

 SPB: Can you like a musician whose politics you disagree with?

 Gray: Can you?
 Yes.
 Should you?
 Well, that is up to the individual.
 There are many hymns that I rather enjoy, but do not agree at all with the content.
-I am also not a huge fan of limiting ones musical experience due to questionable …
+I am also not a huge fan of limiting ones musical experience due …

 Read more